Q-Learning with Fine-Grained Gap-Dependent Regret: Proof of Fine-Grained Gap-Dependent Regret Bound for AMB

 Moreover, the following decomposition holds:

 \end{theorem} The proof is provided in \Cref{31proof}, where the optimism and pessimism properties of the $Q$-estimators are formally established.
-By adapting the remaining arguments from \citet{xu2021fine}, we similarly show that the refined AMB algorithm achieves the following fine-grained gap-dependent expected regret upper bound:
+By adapting the remaining arguments from \citet{xu2021fine} along with the simplifications in \Cref{equal}, we show that the Refined AMB algorithm achieves the following fine-grained gap-dependent expected regret upper bound: